anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - Various small other text improvements as suggested/provided
 * Remove the tentative informative instantiation to EST-fullCMC
 * TODO
-* Remove Eliot Lear as a co-author
+* Move Eliot Lear from co-author to contributor, add him to the acknowledgments

 From IETF draft ae-01 -> IETF draft ae-02: